 Howdy ya’ll.
 Can you imagine me in addition to my Russian accent pick up a Southern one as well.
 That would be hilarious.

 If you want to achieve certain goals, you have to work hard and learn.
 Learn from people who have gained more than you have.
 In business it’s called learning best practices.

 Being a wise person you probably have been doing it without even noticing.
 For example, if you want to lose some weight, you wouldn’t ask your overweighted friend about how to lose weight, right?
 Same here with parenting: you wouldn’t ask an advice from a person who has a toxic relationship with his kids.
 You want to learn from successful folks, you want to learn their best practices.

 This would be very true for personal finances as well.
 If you want to become wealthy, do what wealthy people do and avoid broken people habits.
 Flashback my previous post about being normal in America.
 A lot of normal people around taught us a lot of things we actually need to avoid.

 I have a friend who makes really good money, but he lives from paycheck to paycheck and believes that it’s impossible to become a millionaire or even a wealthy person in America nowadays.
 So, lets see what he could have done differently.

 My friend has about $80K in consumer debt.
-He has two car loans of total amount of $60K.
+He has two car loans with total amount of $60K.
 His accrued car payment is $860 per month.
 To be honest, I was shocked when he told me these numbers.
-In addition to the car payments he has credit cards’ payments and a couple of medical bills due.
+In addition to the car payments he has credit card payments and a couple of medical bills due.
 His total monthly debt payments are close to $1,100.

-Do you know how much money my friend will have in 30 years if he start investing those $1100 monthly?
+Do you know how much money my friend would have had in 30 years if he started investing those $1100 monthly?
 A little over $1,000,000

 Bring food for lunch.